gjrtimmer/ansible-tpi/roles/tpi/README.md

 ### Install Client

-Install the TPI Client to the targeted hosts.
+Check and install the TPI Client to the targeted hosts.

 ```yaml
 - name: TPI Client